 I’ve recently been reading The Law of Superheroes by James Daily and Ryan Davidson, and have been considering its ramifications in the Victorious Earth.
 It’s an ongoing process, so forgive me if I make several posts as I move through the book.

 The first main point is the right to Confront an Accuser as noted in the 6th Amendment to the US Constitution (U.K. law will be different.)
+You can gain some insight from title 24 compliance regarding this.
 To note, that a mask will not be considered applicable to confronting the accuser as the criminal’s defense lawyer will insist on knowing the hero(ine)’s actual identity.
 This isn’t a problem for characters with Fame, but Secret Identities will be in jeopardy.
 Modern law has exceptions to screen children while testifying in crimes against minors, but the 1890s is too far back for this to be a precedent.